 Explores the challenges of communication during crisis situations and emphasizes the practical and theoretical applications of communication strategies used by companies, organizations, and governmental bodies during headline-grabbing crises.
 The course focuses on the issues relevant to planning, developing, and executing of crisis communications plans.
 Students will explore communication and media relations techniques for communicating with stakeholders during a crisis.
 Cases discussed will examine crisis situations in business, political, educational, and non-profit settings.
-Prerequisite or co-requisite: COMM 801
+Co-requisite: COMM 801 or permission of instructor